 More funding for residential aged care

-We are increasing residential aged care funding to support the Fair Work Commission’s decision on the Aged Care Work Value case.
-This means a 15% award wage increase for aged care workers on the Aged Care Award 2010 and Nurses Award 2020.
+In the 2023–24 Budget, the Government increased residential aged care funding to support the Fair Work Commission’s decision on the Aged Care Work Value case.
+This meant a 15% award wage increase for aged care workers on the Aged Care Award 2010 and Nurses Award 2020.

 - an additional $10.1 billion in Australian National Aged Care Classification (AN-ACC) funding (over 4 years from 2023-24), with an increase to the AN-ACC price to $243.10, including: